zaratan/rspec_in_context/README.md

 end
 ```

-* You can add variable instantiation relative to your test where you exactly want
+* You can add variable instantiation relative to your test where you exactly want:

-It's an alias of `execute_tests` so you can't use both.
+`instanciate_context` is an alias of `execute_tests` so you can't use both.
 But it let you describe what the block will do better.

 * You can use variable in the in_context definition